derekli-NJ/Learn-to-Walk-with-Genetic-Algorithm/DEVELOPMENT.md

 So far, I have been working on the layout of my class structure.
 I have build a PhysicsWorld class and a Walker class, with a Simulation class for the future.
 Currently, I can generate a world in Box2D when I create a world object as well as 3 circles that will be the nodes for my walker.

+I have bound the nodes and joints together with one revolute joint in the rear and one distance joint in the front of the walker.
+Also, I have drawn the static nodes and joints in OFDraw.

 #### To Do
-[x] Create Box2D world in world object
+- [x] Create Box2D world in world object
-[x] Create nodes for walker
+- [x] Create nodes for walker
+- [x] Draw nodes and joints in OFDraw
-[ ] Bind nodes with revolute joints
+- [x] Bind nodes with revolute joints
-[ ] Draw everything to visually debug
+- [ ] Draw everything to visually debug
-[ ] Get basic walking completed
+- [ ] Get basic walking completed
-[ ] Work on Simulation class for genetic algorithm
+- [ ] Work on Simulation class for genetic algorithm